Maximising Benefits in ERP implementations

 - Ensure the ability to measure the benefits is built into the system.

-- Focus the test process on how the system will deliver the benefits.
+- Focus the ERP test management process on how the system will deliver the benefits.

 - Ensure benefit owners attend Acceptance Testing to confirm that the system will deliver their benefits.